May 19, 2023

 A: There has been a change in tactics observed from one prolific threat actor, the group that has been dubbed Scattered Spider by Crowdstrike.
 Interestingly, they’re changing their focus to phishing – particularly phishing emails and phishing domains.
 Phishing is a common and long-established form of threat – which aims to induce individuals to reveal their personal information – but it’s still remarkably effective against organizations that are reliant on credentials for information security.
 You can read more about this trend in crowdstrike’s latest report here.

 The key point here is that threat actors realize credentials are still the low-hanging fruit.
-And often, they don’t even need phishing; threat actors can easily gain compromised credentials, as many are already scattered across the darknet.
+Often, they don’t even need phishing; threat actors can easily gain compromised credentials, as many are already scattered across the darknet.
 They can then use credential stuffing attacks to see what other accounts they can gain access to with this information.

 The conclusion here is that because many organizations use multi-factor authentication protocols now, the other authentication types – “something you own” and “something you know” – will naturally come under fire after credentials are stolen.
 If an organization employs multi-factor authentication (MFA) and threat actors are harvesting credentials through phishing, logically, the other authentication factors will be attacked next.